A Week In Los Angeles, CA, On A $65,000 Salary

 Advertisement

 7:45 a.m. — My trainer kicked my butt this morning with a HIIT workout that I asked for — I should have known better.
 I started weight training almost a year ago now and it was the BEST DECISION OF MY LIFE.
-While sessions of personal training are pricier than I would normally spend on a gym membership, they've taught me so much.
+While sessions of personal training are pricier than I would normally spend on my LA Fitness membership, they've taught me so much.
 I'd recommend it to anyone.
-I quickly body shower when I get home, put a little dry shampoo in my hair, blow dry the sweat, grab my lunch and my art supplies for a class I have later, and I'm out the door.
+I quickly body shower when I get home, put a little dry shampoo in my hair, blow dry the sweat, grab my lunch and my art supplies, and am out the door.

 8:30 a.m. — I get to my office and park in the back.
 I usually take the metro, but I have an art class after work that I need to drive to.
-I get to answering emails and reading up on the daily news.
-(I always get caught up on the news before more emails start coming in.)
+I make breakfast (two hard-boiled eggs covered in Sriracha and two cups of cold brew — breakfast of champions amiright) and get to answering emails and reading up on the daily news.
+(I always get caught up on the news before client emails start coming in.)

 12:45 p.m. — I realize I forgot to bring a large canvas for my art class tonight.
 I'll be working on finishing a smaller study and then bringing that to life on a larger scale, so I run to Blick Art Materials to get a new canvas and a better large brush for class. $23.18

-1:30 p.m. — I put together my salad I made in bulk last night for the week (arugula, goat cheese, apricots, chicken, pecans, and tomatoes).
+1:30 p.m. — I make salad dressing from an orange, olive oil, honey, mustard salt, and pepper in the office kitchen and douse it over the salad I made in bulk last night for the week (arugula, goat cheese, apricots, chicken, pecans, and tomatoes).
 I scarf that down and get back to work for the remainder of the day.

 Advertisement